-I’m very excited to start doing cookbook reviews here at A Cookbook Obsession!
+I’m very excited to start doing cookbook reviews here at From A Chef’s Kitchen!
 My first choice for review is Soul Food Love, Healthy Recipes Inspired by One Hundred Years of Cooking in a Black Family by bestselling author Alice Randall and her daughter, poet Caroline Randall Williams.

 Having lived in Wisconsin for a good part of my life, I had very little exposure to Southern-style cuisine and certainly little exposure to what could be referred to as “soul food” when I moved to the Memphis area 20 years ago.
 The first time I had a request for greens, black-eyed peas and cornbread from a client, I panicked.
 I didn’t know the first thing about this style of cooking, but I did some research, did my best and my client was very happy.